 In the last decade, the mobile workforce has increased by more than 100 percent—not that surprising when we consider the abundant improvement in technology over that same time period.
-Telecommuting offers wonderful benefits to companies and workers alike, with an improved work-life balance topping the charts.
+Telecommuting or remote work offers wonderful benefits to companies and workers alike, with an improved work-life balance topping the charts.
 Not only that, but a 2015 Gallup poll shows that telecommuters are more likely to be more engaged in their jobs, and being engaged can lead to higher profitability, mobile productivity, customer engagement and other positive business outcomes.

 But mobile teams experience problems of their own.
 At the forefront is the disconnection that naturally occurs when team members work separate from the rest of the team.
 Not only do telecommuters sometimes miss out on deeper relationships with co-workers, they don’t get to experience office culture and can easily miss important announcements.
 A case study conducted among full-time telecommuters at a Chinese travel agency even showed that mobile workers were up to 50 percent less likely to receive promotions.

 If you’re part of the mobile workforce, here are some things you can do to make your experience as successful as possible:

 - Communicate, communicate, communicate—While telecommuters often make their own schedules—using two hours for lunch (and making it up later) or taking a break to pick up kids from school, for example—it’s important to let your team know when you’ll be away from your desk for any extended period of time.
 That way, they’ll know when you’ll be back in case they have anything pressing.
 Teams work better when members know what to expect of each other.

 - Always meet your deadlines—This should go without saying, but it’s important to make sure you aren’t slacking off.
 According to the aforementioned Gallup poll, work-from-home productivity is at least as good as in-office productivity, if not better.
 Don’t be the one that causes your boss or co-workers to lose faith in the system.